Beginner

 Output:

-.
-Notice that the first line is “module1: I’m in module 1 root section” since the very first line of module2
+Now notice that module1 gets imported and executed from module2.
+Notice that the first line is “module1: I’m in module 1 root section” since the very first line of module2 is to import module1!

 How do you make a package in your python project

 To create a package it’s fairly straightforward.
-You simply need to move all your files into a directory and then create a file called __init__.py
+You simply need to move all your files into a directory and then create a file called __init__.py.

 This means your directory structure looks like this: